 - (1) English Language Arts 30-1 - (2) Four subjects from Group A, B and/or C. A maximum of one Group B may be presented for admission.
-In order to maximize their future program and course choices, all students are encouraged to present a broad range of subjects across Group A and C.
+In order to maximize their future program and course choices, all students are encouraged to present a broad range of subjects across Group A and C. - (3) Mathematics 30-2 may be used for admission to these combined degrees programs, but only one of Mathematics 30-1 or 30-2 will be used for admission purposes.
+Depending on the student's choice of minor in the BEd portion of the program, Pure Mathematics 30 or Mathematics 30-1 may be required as a prerequisite for required courses.

-Note: The Department requires an admission grade point average of at least 2.3.
+Note: The Department requires an admission grade point average of at least